frederic-perez/AmE-dictionary/data/dictionary.md

 __involution__ _n_ The act of involving or complicating or the state of being involved or complicated. _Syn_ intricacy, elaboration _The tale itself is a mere sketch, with no involution of plot, nor any great interest of events._
 __iodine__ _n_ :es: yodo
 __iota__ _n_ A very small amount; a bit. _Syn_ scintilla, shred, smidgeon, whit _There was not an iota of truth to that tale._
-__IOU__ _n_ :two: (I.O.U.) [:scroll: C17: representing _I owe you_] A paper that has on it the letters IOU, a stated sum, and a signature and that is given as an acknowledgment of debt. _Um, this is just a dirty sneaker and an I.O.U._ _He has written IOUs, but never paid._
 __ipso facto__ _adv_
 __irascible__ _adj_ Prone to outbursts of temper; easily angered. _Syn_ potheaded, quick-tempered, choleric, short _He was a singularly irascible man; any little thing would disturb his temper._
 __irate<sup>1</sup>__ _adj_ :two::hammer: